 Libya Travel Warning

 The Department of State warns U.S. citizens against all travel to Libya and recommends that U.S. citizens currently in Libya depart immediately.
-On July 26, 2014, the U.S. Embassy suspended all embassy operations in Libya and relocated staff outside of the country because of ongoing violence between Libyan militias in the immediate vicinity of the Embassy.
-The security situation in Libya remains unpredictable and unstable.
-If in Libya, make contingency emergency plans and maintain security awareness at all times.
-This Travel Warning supersedes the Travel Warning issued on January 20, 2015.
+On July 26, 2014, the U.S. Embassy suspended all embassy operations in Libya and relocated staff outside of the country because of violence between Libyan militias.
+The U.S. Embassy in Tripoli remains closed, and the security situation in Libya remains unpredictable and unstable.
+U.S. citizens in Libya should make contingency emergency plans and maintain situational awareness at all times.
+This Travel Warning supersedes the Travel Warning issued on June 9, 2016.

 Please direct inquiries regarding U.S. citizens in Libya to LibyaACS@state.gov.
 Callers in the United States and Canada may dial the toll free number 1-888-407-4747.
 Callers outside the United States and Canada may dial 1-202-501-4444.